techfolios/template-old/projects/project-6.md

 * Changed Image submit in Edit Report from being a raw URL to an upload button in Cloudinary, similar to Add Report.
 * Moved certain schema values into a "View Attribute" PopUp.
 * Added a Hidden Date field in the Reports schema.
-* Conceptualized the Status feature and helped inmplement it in the Reports schema.
+* Conceptualized the Status feature and helped implement it in the Reports schema.
 Made it so only Admins can change it.
 * Got Community Feedback.

 ## FINAL THOUGHTS